bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 07-14.md

 - [x] **Charon Improvements**
 	- [x] When Charon goes to slam, make him raise his hands slightly first.
 	- [x] Improve the feedback for payment of life at toss's start.
 Have Charon's hand move over to grab the fragments as the retraction happens
+- [x] **Coin Flip Animation**
+	- [x] Coins can hang slightly higher at the peak of their toss (minor hang time); also probably should not be using a linear trans (if they currently are...).
+	- [x] Effect when a coin is tossed or lands(?)
+	- [x] Play dust effect when the row is expanded, but not during the middle of tosses (needs special handling.
+We might be able to get away with always playing the dust effect, but pass a bool to expand if during flip to disable.
+Because during flip we only play the effect after the coins land.)

 ---
 ## 📝 Quick To-Dos